Brief NoteWeaver Features

-o 128 possible MIDI input channels:
+o 8 possible MIDI input channels, out of 128

-Keyboard x 8 Layers
+Keyboard A x 8 Layers

 Guitar x 8 Layers

-o 256 MIDI output channels
+o 256 possible MIDI output channels

 These are